matijakolaric-com/django-music-publisher/docs/manual_cwr.rst

    CWR preview with syntax highlighting

 Please note that the example shown above the CWR file with syntax highlighting.
 This feature is not available in open source code, but requires the use of an external service.
-See :ref:`SyntaxHighlighting`.

 When you hover over the fields with your cursor, additional information is shown to help in solving issues with your society or any other receiver of the CWR file.